Searching for Low-Mass Axions using Resonant Upconversion: Room Temperature Power Experiment

 \subsubsection{Data Analysis}

-The data anlysis procedure, which has been briefly outlined in the previous section, is based upon the HAYSTAC analysis procedure (\cite{brubaker2017}) and is visualised in Fig.~\ref{processing}.
+The data anlysis procedure, which has been briefly outlined in the previous section, is based upon the HAYSTAC analysis procedure \cite{brubaker2017} and is visualized in Fig.~\ref{processing}.
 Firstly, we collect data from the output of the readout mixer with a National Instruments Digitizer (NI-5761R) with software written for the field-programmable gate array (NI-7935R) on LabVIEW by Paul Altin \cite{Quiskamp2022}.
-This observed power ($P_{obv}$), which has been filtered via the bandreject filter and amplified by the low noise amplifier is transformed to power at the output of the readout probe ($P_{cav}$) via a callibration curve.
+This observed power ($P_{obv}$), which has been filtered via the bandreject filter and amplified by the low noise amplifier is transformed to power at the output of the readout probe ($P_{cav}$) by subtracting the gain in the readout circuit.
 This data is translated to its appropriate frequency position in axion space via auxiliary data ($f_0$ and $f_{LO}$).
 Synthesizer 0 is always set to frequency values such that the edges of digitizer bins match exactly with the edges of the grand spectrum bins of the dataframe that is continuously updated with new data.

 The baseline of $P_{cav}$ is found via Savitzky-Golay filtering a peak-eliminated spectrum which is then subtracted from $P_{cav}$ and divided by the resolution bandwidth to produce a power spectral density of residual noise ($\delta$, W/Hz).
 The peak of the baseline is recorded to infer $f_1$, the thermal TE mode resonance.
-The quality factors and couplings of the pump and readout modes at the tuning height are then extracted from the relevant callibration curves so that the conversion coefficient $k_a$ (Eqn.~\ref{AxionPSD}) can be determined for each bin.
+The quality factors and couplings of the pump and readout modes at the tuning height are then extracted from the relevant callibration curves so that the conversion coefficient $k_a$ (Eqn.~(\ref{AxionPSD})) can be determined for each bin (see Table~\ref{tab:betaandQ} for an overview of quality factors and coupling coefficients).

-The spectral density of raw residuals is divided by the spectrum of $k_a$ to produce the spectrum of scaled residuals ($\delta_s$).
+The spectral density of raw residuals is divided by the spectrum of $k_a^2$ to produce the spectrum of scaled residuals ($\delta_s$).
 Specifically, raw cavity power spectral density in bin $i$ in the $j$-th measurement, corresponding to an axion frequency of $f_{a_{i,j}}$, is related to the relevant bin in the spectrum of scaled residuals via